-The other method, which works well to reduce alerts particularly from rain, is to place cameras under an eave, awning or some other cover.
+The easiest method to reduce false alerts particularly from rain, is to place cameras under an eave, awning or some other cover.
 This means that the rain is further away from the camera lens, which does reduce the number of alerts.
 For some buildings and locations, placing a camera in such a position may not be achievable.

 (Note: don't forget to select the 'facing outside' function in 'fine tune smart detection', it is designed to handle outdoor monitoring.)

 The most effective way to deal with rain, snow and even insects and spiders is to use infrared floodlights to provide to night vision illumination.
 Note you need an IR floodlight with a wavelength of 850nm.